Opinion | Putin’s invasion of Ukraine marks the beginning of a post-American era

 We may be seeing the reversal of 30 years of globalization.
 For instance, over those three decades, McDonald’s built a large business in Russia, cultivating a network of farmers and suppliers, opening about 850 restaurants, and creating a sizable customer base.
 All that has been placed on hold and could be shut down permanently.
 Aeroflot, the Russian airline, had rebuilt itself after its post-Soviet breakup.
 Now, with Boeing and Airbus refusing to sell it spare parts or do maintenance on its planes, the company might have to stop flying altogether.

 These kinds of measures, which place security and self-sufficiency over efficiency, will surely have the effect of raising prices everywhere.
-As countries search for resilience and move away from excessive dependency on foreign countries, inflation could become a more permanent feature of the new world even if the supply shocks caused by the war are temporary.
+As countries search for resilience and move away from excessive dependence on foreign countries, inflation could become a more permanent feature of the new world even if the supply shocks caused by the war are temporary.

 We are also likely facing a new world of energy — one in which the prices of oil and natural gas remain high.
 That means that countries that produce hydrocarbons are going to have lots of cash — trillions of dollars — over the next decade.
 (It also highlights why it is crucial to cut off Vladimir Putin’s chief source of revenue: his oil and gas industry.)
 Countries such as Saudi Arabia, the United Arab Emirates and Qatar will be massive sources of surplus capital in the world.